Civic Holiday Long Weekend

 This ride is limited to members of TBN.
 Your fee of $245 per person gives you access to trip planning and maps, the basic provisions for the Saturday evening potluck and three nights’ accommodation on Friday, Saturday and Sunday (includes your own bedroom, towels, sheets, blankets).
 All meals are extra.

-Registration for the Niagara Bike & Hike ride will open at 9 am on Saturday March 14th.
+Registration for the Niagara Bike & Hike ride will open again in June.
 If you’re interested, plan to book early as the last couple of years this ride has sold out quickly.

 Any questions please contact the trip organizers: